 Project Gutenberg | Downloadable ebooks, with a focus on older works for which U.S. copyright has expired. | Refer to Project Gutenberg help pages for information on permissions and licencing. |

-Trove, National Library of Australia | Trove collates content from Australian libraries, museums, archives and other research organisations. | See Trove: using the API to find out more about capturing large datasets. |
+Trove, National Library of Australia | Trove collates content from Australian libraries, museums, archives and other research organisations. | See Trove: using the API and the Trove Data Guide to find out more about capturing large datasets. |

 X (formerly Twitter) | X's tweets, trends, lists, and other elements can be mined for research. | See X academic research for detailed information. |